VH-Lab/NDI-matlab/docs/reference/+ndi/session.m.md

     See also FINDOBJ, NDI.SESSION

-Help for ndi.session/findobj is inherited from superclass HANDLE
+Help for ndi.session/findobj is inherited from superclass handle

-    Reference page in Doc Center
+    Documentation for ndi.session/findobj
-       doc ndi.session/findobj
+       doc handle/findobj
 ```

 ---